railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_manage.rst

    *Form describing an employee.*

-Start by entering the employee's :guilabel:Name`  and the company that this employee works for (:guilabel:Company`).
+Start by entering the employee's :guilabel:`Name`  and the company that this employee works for (:guilabel:`Company`).
 You can then create a new user of the Open ERP system which is linked to this employee by filling in the :guilabel:`Username` field.
 Even if the employee isn't a user, it's best if you create a system access for most of your staff just so that you can control their access rights from the outset.